Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 \paragraph{SIG}

-Running ACE under the default tuning choices took a few hours, while our approach took only a few minutes to run 100 repetitions.
+Running ACE under the default tuning choices took a few hours, much slower than GDA which took only a few minutes to run 100 repetitions.
 Furthermore, the ACE results do not seem to have converged to the optimal design in the time.
 See Appendix \ref{app:pkACE} for more details.
+(We also explored varying one tuning choice in ACE: the number of Monte Carlo samples for utility estimates used to fit the Gaussian process.
+However we found only marginal improvements over the recommended default tuning for ACE.)

-We ran PCE for roughly 10 times longer than our approach and found the results concentrated near 3 observation times similar to those for ADV.
+We ran PCE for roughly 10 times longer than GDA and found the results concentrated near 3 observation times similar to those for GDA.
 However this runtime appears to only be a lower bound on the time needed for convergence, as running PCE for longer increased the concentration of the design points.
 We also explored alternative methods from \cite{Foster:2020} but were not able to improve on the PCE results.
 See Appendix \ref{app:pkPCE} for more details.

+Figure \ref{fig:pk_boxplots} (right) shows estimates of expected Shannon information gain achieved by the final designs from all SIG methods, as well as GDA designs and designs sampled from a uniform distribution over $[0,24]^{15}$.
+The calculation method is described in Appendix \ref{app:pkSIG}.
+On average GDA outperforms the other methods, with a slight further improvement from using point exchange.
+This suggests that GDA designs produce good performance under the SIG objective, and is also further evidence that the ACE and PCE methods have not fully converged to the overall optimum.